Windsor Street Gasworks: Later developments

 In 1936 the corporation built offices and a workshop for its maintenance team on the gasworks site, over the remains of seven former gasholders.
-This was the first time that the maintenance had been brought together at one location by the Corporation.
+This was the first time that the maintenance had been brought together at one location by the corporation.

 Nationalisation and closure

 The Birmingham Corporation Gas Department, alongside all other local authority gas providers, was nationalised in 1949.
 It became part of the West Midlands gas board and, from 1972, was part of British Gas.
 The manufacture of coal gas ceased at Windsor Street in 1974 as by then plentiful supplies of natural gas were available from the North Sea fields.
 The site's gasholders remained in use as a means of gas storage.
 Three surviving gasholders, No. 12, 13 and 14, have, since the 1980s, been painted in the claret and blue colours of Aston Villa F.C., the local football team.
 It is not known why this is the case but it is thought that the engineer in charge of maintenance chose the colours as he was an Aston Villa supporter, it may be linked to their victory in the 1982 European Cup Final.
 The gasholders were a highly visible local landmark, being seen by thousands of Aston Expressway motorists every day.

 The Windsor Street site transferred to Transco/Lattice Group when the transmission business was split out of British Gas in 2000.
 The business was bought by National Grid plc in 2002.
 Two of the smaller gasholder tanks, surviving under a car park on the site, were excavated and demolished in 2008.
 In the course of the works a third tank, previously unknown, was also demolished and significant ground contamination discovered.
 Birmingham Archaeology provided supervision during these and further works in 2010 that led to the recording of the potential remains of the purifier bases, boilers, a steam engine and a scrubber unit.

 Gasholders No. 12, 13 and 14 were taken out of service in 2012, as the majority of gas storage requirements are now met through the transmission pipeline network.
 The Windsor Street structures were the last active gasholders in Birmingham.
 The gasholders were earmarked for demolition as part of National Grid's nationwide policy of removing such structures.
 Work started in February 2021 and will include removing water, oil and sludge from inside before cutting away the steel structure and removing pieces by crane.
 During Birmingham Heritage Week in September 2021 visitors were given the opportunity to look inside the water tanks at the base of the gasholders.
-Demolition works are due to conclude in 2022.
+Demolition works completed in 2022.
+A plate connecting gasholders No. 13 & No. 14 was added to the collection of the Thinktank Birmingham Science Museum, it is painted blue on one side and red on the other.
+In its 'Our Future City: Central Birmingham Framework 2040 document Birmingham City Council identified the gas works for redevelopment into an environmentally-sustainable neighbourhood, connected with a new highway and linear park.